 4. Failure to meet and maintain technical standards;

 6. Conviction of a felony or other criminal offense

 7. Failure to report a criminal arrest

 Students who fail three or more courses/rotations (in any combination) are recommended for dismissal.
-Students who accumulate three failures in any combination of the COMLEX-USA Level 1, Level 2-CE or Level 2-PE examinations are recommended for dismissal.
+Students who accumulate three failures in any combination of the COMLEX-USA Level 1 and Level 2-CE examinations are recommended for dismissal.
 The Promotions Committee reserves the right to change its usual actions for reasons requiring additional consideration.
 All decisions of the Promotions Committee may be appealed to the CCOM Dean in accordance with the policies found elsewhere in this catalog.

 Readmission After Dismissal for Poor Academic Performance

-Students who withdrawal when facing dismissal are not eligible for readmission.
+Students who withdraw when facing dismissal are not eligible for readmission.
 Students who have been dismissed are not eligible for readmission.